cs3216/cs3216.github.io/website/coursework/product-design/index.md

 As you are designing a product for the real world, it is also important to ensure that your ideas and business logic are sound, realistic, and executable.
 Answer these questions:

 1. How will your product acquire users?
 Why will users use your product over what they are currently doing to solve the problem?
-Here are some guiding questions that might assist you in answering this question:
+Here are some guiding questions that might assist you in answering these questions:

    - What does your product bring to the table?
    - What differentiates it over the competition?